Nikos Arabatzis

-While still in Panserraikos he became member of the Greece national under-21 football team.
+While still in Panserraikos he became member of Greece U21.

-In the 2006 winter transfer window he was bought by PAOK FC and has made an instant impact.
+In the 2006 winter transfer window he was bought by PAOK and has made an instant impact.
 He attracted the interest of AEK Athens but the bid of 900.000 euros was rejected to the delight of PAOK fans.
 He was unlucky, as he had a serious knee injury in the summer of 2007 and had to undergo surgery, for the second time in his career in his right knee.
 He didn't manage to take part in any game of the 2007–8 season.